AnkitBaliyan1/SQL_projects/Advertisement_campaign_Analysis/README.md

    - How does the actual spend compare to the budget for each campaign?
 4.201/1

 5. **Time-based Analysis:**
    - How do user interactions vary by day and time of day?
-5.101/2
+5.101/2 and 5.201/2
    - Is there a specific day of the week or time period that sees the highest user engagement?
-5.201/2
+5.301/2

 6. **Ad Engagement Analysis:**
    - What is the average number of interactions (clicks and views) per ad placement?
+6.101/2
    - Which ad placement had the highest total interactions?
+6.201/2

 7. **Campaign Duration Analysis:**
    - How long did each campaign run in terms of days?
-   - Did longer campaigns result in better performance?
+   - Analyse duration by interaction_type for each campaign.

 8. **Budget Allocation Analysis:**
    - How much of the budget is remaining for each active campaign?
-   - Is there a correlation between budget allocation and campaign performance?

 By answering these questions using SQL queries on the provided dataset, the advertising agency can gain valuable insights into the performance of the campaign, optimize budget allocation, and make data-driven decisions to improve ROI.